kachkaev/map-action-dashboard-summary/README.md

 MapAction Dashboard Summary
 ========================

-The app generates yaml files based on the google spreadsheets used by MapAction team members.
+The app generates yaml files based on the google spreadsheets used to manage MapAction team members.
+These files contain structured information about the volunteers’ availability and the events.

-These files contain structured information on the volunteers’ availability and the events.
+It is possible to generate new yamls, visualise the data and track what has been changed between two specified dates.

-It is possible to generate new yamls, visualise the data track what has been changed for a selected period of time.
+These results of these files can then be incorporated into the Main Page on the website to provide a quick-view solution for availability in the interim period before the website is redesigned.

 Structure of the files with summaries
 ----------------------------------